Home, Automotive Repair Library, Auto Parts, Accessories, Tools & Equipment, Manuals & Books, Car BLOG, Links, Index

 RESURFACING CYLINDER HEADS

-To achieve an OEM surface finish with a low RA using a two-bladed cutter, the feed rate must be slowed down to maintain the proper cutting rate in surface feet per minute.
+To achieve an OEM surface finish with a low RA using a one or two-bladed cutter, the feed rate must be slowed down to maintain the proper cutting rate in surface feet per minute.
 One equipment manufacturer recommends a feed rate of two inches per minute at 1,000 rpm to achieve a surface finish of 12 RA with a two-bladed cutter.
 A four-bladed cutter, on the other hand, could do the same job in half the time.

 Some shops, though, will resurface a head using only one tool bit in a two-bladed cutter.
 Doing this eliminates the need to set both tool bits to equal heights, but it also requires an even slower feed rate (as low as one inch per minute at 1,000 rpm), which increases the time it takes to resurface the head even more.
 So the temptation is to use the same feed rate as before.
 But doing so cuts too quickly and leaves a rougher finish that may not meet the OEM spec.
 Such a short cut may work on older engines that do not require extremely smooth surface finishes, but it will not work on the newer engines that have MLS had gaskets.